The most anticipated monuments and events in Paris in 2023

 Theatre in Paris: A complete guide for enthusiasts and the curious

-An elderly man wearing glasses cuts paper, examining a colorful garment on a mannequin in a busy workshop.
+A man wearing glasses and holding scissors works on a fabric-covered mannequin in a cluttered workshop.

 by LAURETTE THEATRE November 15, 2025